 The data to be reported is demographic and compensation information about full-time employees working in locations in the Greater Boston area.
 Using the Equal Employment and Opportunity Commission’s EEO-1 form as a foundation, the Council is asking for numbers of employees of each race, gender, and job category, defined by the EEOC.
 In addition, the Council is also asking for detail about salary, cash bonus, and employees’ length of service in the organization. *For 2019, the Council will be asking for organizations to identify themselves by industry.

 The BWWC's first commitment is to ensure privacy and security of the Signatory organization's data.
 As a result, the BWWC is taking multiple measures to ensure this occurs:

 Aggregate data.
 The BWWC chose to collect data in the aggregate, as opposed to collecting data about individual employees.
 This means that the data will be submitted in totals of employee information.
 For example, compensation data is submitted in "Total Annual Compensation" for selected employees, as opposed to each individual employee's annual compensation.
 As Signatory information is collected, all of these totals will be added together, and the analysis will be completed with the total of all Signatory employee information.

 Created a new software program.
-Over the past two years, the BWWC has consulted global experts in human resources, technology, data security, computer science, and corporate law in order to create a collection system that guarantees anonymity and security of the companies and their information.
+Over the past five years, the BWWC has consulted global experts in human resources, technology, data security, computer science, and corporate law in order to create a collection system that guarantees anonymity and security of the companies and their information.

 Signatory Pool.
 The results of the analysis will be completely anonymous for Signatory companies.
 Since the data will be collected in the aggregate, the analysis will be written about Signatory organizations as as subset of companies within Boston.